-Along with a death certificate, the surviving spouse (or their caregiver) must supply additional information and documents, including the deceased spouse's discharge papers; their marriage certificate; information regarding their income, assets and expenses; a physician’s statement that details the surviving spouse's medical diagnosis and whether or not they can take care of themselves; and a statement from their long-term care provider (assisted living community, home care agency, etc.) that details their new cost of care information.
+Along with a death certificate, the survivors must supply all additional documentation required for the specific benefits they are looking to apply for or reinstate.
+Necessary paperwork might include the deceased veteran’s discharge papers, marriage certificate, information regarding income, assets and expenses, a physician’s statement detailing the survivor’s medical diagnosis and ability to care for themselves, and a statement from their long-term care provider (assisted living community, home care agency, etc.) detailing their cost of care information.

-Even if these documents have already been submitted to the VA, they all must be re-sent after a veteran dies.
-According to Burak, the average time to award a widow's pension is 10-12 months after it's been submitted, so it’s important to start this process as soon as possible after a veteran passes.
+Even if these documents were already submitted to the VA, they must all be re-sent after a veteran dies.
+It can take time for the VA to process applications for benefits like the Survivors pension, so it’s important to be prepared and start the paperwork as soon as possible.

-Burak has another tip for caregivers who call the VA to check on a loved one's application status.
-Make sure you’re talking to the local VA office that services the area in which your loved one lives.
-Be aware that the 1-800 number for the VA automatically routes a caller to the VA office that’s nearest to them.
-For long-distance caregivers, this is most likely not the same office that's in charge of their loved one’s account.
-If the VA office they're directed to is not the same one that's handling their loved one's application, the caregiver won’t be able to obtain any information since VA offices are not allowed to pull files on beneficiaries or applicants who do not live in their area.
+Calling the VA can be tricky.When calling the VA to ask questions or check the status of an application, make sure you’re talking to the local VA office that services the area or region in which the veteran or surviving spouse lives.
+Be aware that the VA phone number (1-800-827-1000) automatically routes callers to the local VA office that’s nearest to them.
+For long-distance caregivers, this routing process is most likely not connecting to the same office that is handling a loved one’s application or VA record.
+If you are directed to a different VA office, you won’t be able to obtain any information.
+The individual offices are not allowed to pull files on beneficiaries or applicants who do not live in their jurisdiction.

 If you don’t feel like spending time on the phone, the VA also offers a comprehensive online platform at VA.gov, where veterans and survivors can file claims, check the status of claims and appeals, manage health care benefits and more.